 3 Compression

-Compression is the squeezing of the cylinder’s contents (oxygen & gas); the piston and rings push the cylinder’s contents into the much smaller space at the top of the cylinder, known as the combustion chamber.
+Compression squeezes the cylinder’s contents (oxygen & gas); the piston and rings push the cylinder’s contents into the much smaller space at the top of the cylinder, known as the combustion chamber.

 Compressing the cylinder does three important things:

-- Heats the combustion chamber and fuel mix, perfect conditions for ignition
+3. Heats the combustion chamber and fuel mix – perfect conditions for ignition

 The compression system relies on the following components:

-- Head gasket – Gasket seals the bock and head interface
+• Head gasket – Gasket seals the block and head interface

 Symptoms – Typical poor compression symptoms include the following:

-Diagnosis – To create compression, the cylinder must remain sealed throughout the engine cycles.
+Diagnosis – To create compression, the cylinder must remain sealed at critical stages of the engine cycle.
 Meaning if the engine leaks air, it won’t fire.
 Diagnosis, therefore, is mostly about making sure the engine doesn’t leak air.

-Following the links below will take you to a post or video where I’ve covered the repair previously.
+The links below will take you to a post or video where I’ve previously covered the repair.
 The post or video may be related to a lawnmower, but the process is identical.

-The most common compression issues, diagnoses, and the fix are as follows:
+The most common compression issues, diagnoses, and fixes are as follows:

 I covered the whole process of checking compression here in a video.